 But in that same Commercial Observer article, it was reported that the average size of financial tenant requirements was 78,060 square feet, due to 13 tenants searching for 100,000-plus square feet.
-But only five TAMI tenants were looking for greater than 100,000-square-foot spaces, equalling only a 43,659-square-foot average.
+In comparison, only five TAMI tenants were looking for greater than 100,000-square-foot spaces, equalling only a 43,659-square-foot average.
 While this is only a sample of a small time period in one city, it’s indicative of a larger trend, and proof that CRE is not, and should not, disregard FIRE tenant demands any time soon (or ever).

 Now, TAMI businesses didn’t whip up these expectations out of nowhere.
-The concept of the future of work is really a perfect storm of many trends coming together and playing off one another – tech sector growth particularly in Silicon Valley, mobile phone adoption, an increase in millennials and digital natives in the workforce, the gig economy and coworking, increased value placed on user experiences over physical assets, the WeWork effect, and of course, the war for talent in all sectors, but particularly in the TAMI industries.
+The concept of the future of work is really a perfect storm of many trends coming together and playing off one another: tech sector growth (particularly in Silicon Valley), mobile phone adoption, an increase in millennials and digital natives in the workforce, the gig economy and coworking, increased value placed on user experiences over physical assets, the WeWork effect, and of course, the war for talent in all sectors but particularly in the TAMI industries.

 As a result, leading TAMI companies began leveraging their office environment as a leg up on other businesses battling for the best engineers, product managers, designers, marketers, and so on.
-Additionally, TAMI businesses quickly realized the impact that these state of the art offices had on their business as it inspired and energized professionals and further blurred the lines between life and work.
+Additionally, TAMI businesses quickly realized the impact that these state-of-the-art offices had on their business as it inspired and energized professionals and further blurred the lines between life and work.

 But, as we mentioned in the last post in our Amenity War series, these expectations and demands are spreading far and wide as other industries take note of the effect it has on employee happiness, productivity, and loyalty – particularly with the millennial generation who is on track to dominate 75% of the workforce by 2025.

-Wouldn’t the up and coming generation of financial, insurance, real estate, and law professionals want these same workplace benefits and experiences?
+Wouldn’t the up-and-coming generation of financial, insurance, real estate, and law professionals want these same workplace benefits and experiences?
 It seems to be changing, and fast.
 This, according to a recent report from Gensler Research, is indicative of this change:

 “Current law firm design is based on a model that has been around for almost 100 years.
 The allocation of space comes from a mentality that legal work is individual and that the private office is a symbol of status and success.
 Yet legal work and legal culture are changing rapidly.
 New economic realities, new technologies and ways of working, global talent, and client pressures are colliding with a new suite of expectations and work styles from young attorneys.
-Law firms are now pat of a value-based economy and need to reinvent how they operate and how they use space.”
+Law firms are now part of a value-based economy and need to reinvent how they operate and how they use space.”